A Learning Method with Gap-Aware Generation for Heterogeneous DAG Scheduling: Dataset

 \subsection{Problem size of benchmarks}

 We summarize the key statistics regarding the average problem size of the benchmarks.
 Table~\ref{tab:pb_sz} reports the size of the action set, the number of MILP variables, the number of MILP constraints, and the number of nonzero elements in the MILP constraints.
+The RI-W datasets have the same DAG counts and pool numbers as the corresponding TPC-H-30 and TPC-H-50 settings; they differ in task durations and resource demands rather than in problem-size order.
 The two homogeneous lines with a single pool correspond to the largest benchmark instances tested in prior works \cite{Wang21nips,jeon2023iclr}.
 The heterogeneous cases correspond to the benchmarks evaluated in our study.
 As shown in the table, the heterogeneous settings substantially enlarge the problem size, making the benchmarks we test considerably more challenging than those in previous works.